-- Ensure they do not put themselves or others at risk.
-Refer to CYPD Wescom Website "Health & Safety" Local Authority Health and Safety Arrangements for Management of Lone Working - Ensure they have means to summon help in an emergency e.g. access to a telephone or mobile telephone etc. - When working off site, (e.g. when visiting homes), notify a colleague of their whereabouts and the estimated time of return.
+- Ensure they have means to summon help in an emergency e.g. access to a telephone or mobile telephone etc. - When working off site, (e.g. when visiting homes), notify a colleague of their whereabouts and the estimated time of return.
 (It is good practice to obtain background information about the child/family being visited and also to pre-plan the route if the premises are unfamiliar.) - Key holders attending empty premises where there has been an incident or suspected crime should do so with a colleague if possible.
 They should not enter the premises unless they are sure it is safe to do so.
-(NB.
-Consider the use of Keyholder services such as Wirral Community Patrol who will either attend for you or collect the key-holder to attend) - Report any incidents or situations where they may have felt "uncomfortable".
+(Atlas Security will either attend for you or collect the key-holder to attend) - Report any incidents or situations where they may have felt "uncomfortable".
 Good communication between colleagues, in terms of personal safety is essential.

-3.13.
-Manual Handling
+3.16 Manual Handling

-All manual handling activities which present a significant risk to the health and safety of staff, whether they involve the manual handling of people or objects, will be reported to / identified by Mrs J. Hall who will arrange for a suitable and sufficient risk assessment to be carried out.
+All manual handling activities which present a significant risk to the health and safety of staff, whether they involve the manual handling of people or objects, will be reported to / identified by Mrs J. Tomkinson who will arrange for a suitable and sufficient risk assessment to be carried out.